|Bobby van Deusen|

 I was first exposed to the Alexander Technique in 1977 after reading a book on it.
 I had been told by a surgeon, “we don’t ‘do’ people your age.”
 (Age 23) The senior AT teacher in LA rejected me as a student because I would not commit to two lessons a week.
 The second teacher I contacted agreed to work with me and I came in for my first lesson, about a 50 mile trip each way.
 The course of lessons helped a great deal with my back pain.

-Twenty one years later, in 1998, I was having weekly lessons for the Repetive Strain Injury (RSI), which I thought was carpal tunnel syndrome.
-I had been assured that”now’s the time” for surgery, but after 40 lessons I could brush my teeth without my hand going numb.
-I realized I really liked the Technique, and the people who came to study, and decided to train to teach.
+Twenty one years later, in 1998, I was having weekly lessons for the Repetitive Strain Injury (RSI), which I thought was carpal tunnel syndrome.
+I had been assured that “now’s the time” for surgery, but I’d had surgery on my back and didn’t like the idea of more.
+So it was AT for me and after 40 lessons I could brush my teeth without my hand going numb.
+I realized I really liked the Technique, and the people who came to study, and decided to train and teach.

 I trained from 1999 till October 2002, a 1600 hour, 5 day a week course at the Alexander Training Institute of Los Angeles.
 It was a 70 mile drive, each way, and was worth every minute of it.
 After I qualified, I opened a small studio in Riverside, California and taught part time till my retirement as an operating engineer in 2004.